asizikov/asizikov.github.io/_posts/2015-06-21-hello-world.md

 ---

-I'm not sure if I can be more hipster, but now I have a blog whichs hosted by GitHub pages and served by jekyll.
+I'm not sure if I can be more hipster, but now I have a blog which is hosted by GitHub pages and served by jekyll.
 Yeah, I had to install python and ruby to run it.